rand-projects/fisb-rest/docs/source/document.rst

     * ``"wv"``: Wind direction and speed.
     * ``"ic"``: Icing report.

-SIGMET, AIRMET, WST, CWA
+SIGMET/WST, AIRMET, CWA
 ^^^^^^^^^^^^^^^^^^^^^^^^

 ::

   /sigmet
   /airmet
-  /wst
   /cwa

-Provides all available SIGMETs, AIRMETs, WSTs (Convective SIGMETS), and CWAs (Center Weather Advisory).
+Provides all available SIGMET/WSTs, AIRMETs, and
+CWAs (Center Weather Advisory).
 From a returned object perspective, they are all identical except for their subject matter.
+SIGMET includes WSTs (Convective SIGMETs).

 One important thing to remember is that all of these objects can have both a text and object portion.
 Only the text portion is mandatory.